bprtdaniel/US_elections/README.md

 1. Google Maps Distance Matrix API: Calculates pairwise distances between each point from the input coordinates.
 For 10 coordinates, a 10x10 square matrix is expected as a result, with one row of 0s representing the distance to itself.
 2. Google Maps Route API: Provides an overview of the distance traveled (by car) for each cluster.
 This API also offers distance information for each leg of the route, as well as the total distance.
-3. KNN Clustering Algorithm: Applies KNN clustering based on the physical distances of each point (from the Distance Matrix) instead of the common Euclidean Distance.
+3. KMeans Clustering Algorithm: Applies KMeans clustering based on the physical distances of each point (from the Distance Matrix) instead of the common Euclidean Distance.
 This assigns cluster membership for each point, with a dynamic number of clusters.

 ## Notebooks Overview